USS Recovery: 1961–1970

 In February 1961 the Arctic came to Chesapeake Bay and Recovery assisted Coast Guard vessels in clearing heavy ice congestion and aiding stranded merchantmen.
-In May she again operated in support of NASA's space program and directed offshore standby recovery forces during Commander Shepard's suborbital flight, America's first manned space flight.
-Salvage operations then took Recovery north to assist USS Luiseno and other vessels in pulling decommissioned destroyer Baldwin off the beach at Montauk Point, N.Y.
-The destroyer was floated, but because damage was beyond economic repair, she was towed out to sea and sunk by gunfire from the ARS and the ATF.
+In May she again operated in support of NASA's space program and directed offshore standby recovery forces during Commander Shepard's suborbital flight, the United States' first crewed space flight.
+Salvage operations then took Recovery north to assist USS Luiseno and other vessels in pulling decommissioned destroyer Baldwin off the beach at Montauk Point, New York.
+The destroyer was refloated, but because damage was beyond economic repair, she was towed out to sea and sunk by gunfire from two ships.
 In July Recovery returned to Cape Canaveral and joined the support force for Major Grissom's suborbital flight.
 Between August and November she supported the Arctic resupply program; then, in 1962, provided target towing service before returning to Florida for Lieutenant Colonel Glenn's February orbital mission.